-What do we mean when we say “Breathe Less”?
+What do we mean when we say Breathe Less?
 For some people this direction is perplexing.
 This food analogy helps.

-into four parts.
+Imagine that you are hungry but would like to reduce your food consumption.
+Visualize an apple divided into four parts.
 You reach out, grab the first slice and eat it.
 Are you still hungry?
 Yes.
-Then, you reach for the second slice and the third one… Are you still hungry?
-Maybe… yes… but not that much anymore… Then leave the last piece alone.
+Then, you reach for the second slice and the third one Are you still hungry?
+Maybe yes but not that much anymore Then leave the last piece alone.

-Breathing Normalization Exercise
+Buteyko Breathing Method Exercise

-Based on this imagery, try to reduce your inhalation by approximately one fourth.
+Based on this imagery, try to reduce your inhalation by approximately one-fourth.
 Of course, air is not an apple and cannot be easily divided into parts.
-‘One forth’ is a reference point reminding you to reduce your inhalation just a little bit.
+One fourth’ is a reference point reminding you to reduce your inhalation just a little bit.
 If you reduce it too much, you will create stress, which always increases breathing.

 In a way, breathing is analogous to eating.
 When we try to lose weight, we control what we put into our bodies, not what comes out.
 The same with breathing: control your inhalation but leave the exhalation alone.

-Earlier in this blog, I mentioned that once I carried out a breathing exercise throughout a whole day of travelling.
-It was “Breathe Less”.
-From my perspective, this exercise is one among the most difficult since it requires constant awareness.
+Earlier in this blog, I mentioned that once I carried out a breathing exercise throughout a whole day of traveling.
+It was Breathe Less.
+From my perspective, this exercise is one of the most difficult since it requires constant awareness.
 I was taught this exercise by Ludmila Buteyko who is very good at carrying it out throughout her whole life.